 Additionally, the amount of negative-yielding debt across the globe hit its highest point in Summer 2019 since at least 2012, according to Bloomberg.
 At those peak levels, the assessment found, one-third of all investment-grade bonds reflected yield rates less than 0%, meaning that investors who planned to hold this collective $17 trillion worth of securities through to maturity were guaranteed to make a loss.

 Much like stock market reporting, the most negative sentiments surrounding the bond market have also lightened somewhat.
-Although, as we point out here, we’re not totally in the clear on this front either, for many of the same reasons.
+Although, we’re not totally in the clear on this front either, for many of the same reasons.

 The same Bloomberg report on the bond market points out that the continued high volume of sales in this sector is an indication of the strong desire from investors to find a safe place to store wealth.